ec-jrc/lisflood-model/3_optLISFLOOD_water-use/index.md

 This page describes the LISFLOOD water use routine, and how it is used.
 It is strongly advisable that the water use routine is always used, even in flood forecasting mode, as irrigation and other abstractions can be of substantial influence to flow conditions, and also since the water use mode was used during the calibration.

-The water use routine is used to include water consumption from various societial sectors:
+The water use routine is used to include water demand, abstraction, net consumption and return flow from various societial sectors:
 -   dom:  use of water in the public sector, e.g. for domestic use
 -   liv:  use of water for livestock
 -   ene:  use of cooling water for the energy sector in thermal or nuclear power plants
 -   ind:  use of water for the manufacturing industry
 -   irr:  water used for crop irrigation
 -   ric:  water used for paddy-rice irrigation
+Note: the abbreviations 'dom', 'liv' etc are the typical short names also used for the input filenames.

-The water use is *optional* (though strongly recommended to be always used), and can be activated by adding the following line to the 'lfoptions' element:
+The water use is *optional* but it is strongly recommended to be always used.
+The module can be activated by adding the following line to the 'lfoptions' element:

 ```xml
 	<setoption choice="1" name="wateruse"/>